Pershing Square bids for Universal Music Group

 Bill Ackman's Pershing Square has offered to acquire Universal Music Group for more than $63 billion, a move that would take the Amsterdam-listed music major private before relisting it in New York.

 Ackman has maintained a long-running interest in UMG.
 Pershing Square previously attempted to structure a blank-check vehicle to acquire a stake in the company before that effort was abandoned in 2021.
-Pershing Square subsequently built a direct holding in UMG around the time of its Amsterdam listing.
+The fund subsequently bought a 10% stake in UMG around the time of its Amsterdam listing, though Ackman resigned from its board of directors last year, citing other commitments.
+Pershing Square controls more than $26bn in assets.

-UMG, whose catalogue spans Republic Records, Interscope, and Island Records and whose artist roster includes Taylor Swift and Drake, represents the largest of the three major recorded-music groups.
+UMG, whose catalogue spans Republic Records, Interscope, and Island Records and whose artist roster includes Taylor Swift, Drake, Adele, and Ariana Grande, represents the largest of the three major recorded-music groups alongside Sony Music Entertainment and Warner Music Group.
 A successful transaction would be one of the largest take-privates in recent memory and would concentrate a significant portion of the global music rights market under a single US-listed vehicle controlled by a single activist manager.